lucasgdb/generate-strings/README.md

   **************************************************
   */
   length: 8,
-  // length of the strings
+  // Number, length of the strings
+  // when mode is password, must be > 1

   upperCase: true,
-  // set a boolean value to generate strings with upperCase characters
+  // Boolean, set a boolean value to generate strings with upperCase characters

   lowerCase: true,
-  // set a boolean value to generate strings with lowerCase characters
+  // Boolean, set a boolean value to generate strings with lowerCase characters

   special: false,
-  // set a boolean value to generate strings with special characters
+  // Boolean, set a boolean value to generate strings with special characters

   number: true,
-  // set a boolean value to generate strings with numbers
+  // Boolean, set a boolean value to generate strings with numbers

   /*
   *************************************************